 Inventory, lb : 0

-Kinshinsai are available from summer to fall.
+Kinshinsai is available in the summer through late fall.

 Kinshinsai, botanically classified as Hemerocallis fulva, is the unopened flower bud of a perennial species of daylily belonging to the Asphodelaceae family.
 These flowers are native to Asia and have been cultivated as an ornamental landscape plant in temperate regions for thousands of years.
 Daylilies are easy-to-grow, produce colorful blooms, and are hardy, adapting to various soil and climate types.
 Kinshinsai is the Japanese name for the edible daylily buds.
 While these plants do not produce true lilies, daylilies received their name from their similarity in appearance to lilies and for their short blooming period, lasting only one day.
 In addition to its ornamental use, Kinshinsai has also been utilized in culinary preparations since ancient times.
 The unopened flower buds, leaves, and tubers are all edible, but the term Kinshinsai primarily applies to the flower buds.
 The green buds have a mild and fresh green flavor and are incorporated into everyday recipes at restaurants and home kitchens throughout Asia.
 In Japan, Kinshinsai is often served at yakitori restaurants and is an easily prepared, shared dish.
 It is important to note that Kinshinsai must be cooked as it is toxic when raw, and there are many species of daylilies not considered edible, causing gastric distress.
 Research and caution should be had when foraging for Kinshinsai, and it is recommended to consult with an expert before consuming foraged foods.